uncled1023/IRCBot/readme.md

 ## Installation - Windows

-1) Download the Release.zip from the latest release and extract the files to a directory of your choice.<br>
+1) Download the Release.zip from the latest release in https://github.com/uncled1023/IRCBot/releases and extract the files to a directory of your choice.<br>
 2) Run IRCBot-GUI.exe or IRCBot-Console.exe

 ## Installation - Linux (Alpha)